RileyBossi/RileyBossi/README.md

 Staying informed isn’t just about consuming information—it’s about applying it to sharpen your mindset as a defender.
 Here are some key takeaways I’ve gained from my continuous learning:
 <br><br>
 - **Security is about fundamentals, not magic tools** <br>
-Reading through DFIR Reports showed me that most breaches don’t involve zero-days—they succeed due to poor hygiene like weak credentials, unpatched systems, and excessive privileges.
+Reading through DFIR Reports showed me that most breaches don’t involve zero-days, they succeed due to poor hygiene like weak credentials, unpatched systems, and excessive privileges.
 Solid security practices often matter more than expensive tools.<br>
 - **There is no silver bullet to stop infiltration** <br>
 Even advanced environments get compromised.
 Whether it’s phishing via .LNK files or living-off-the-land attacks, attackers often take advantage of legitimate tools.
 What matters is visibility, response readiness, and limiting the blast radius.<br>
 - **Logs tell a story—context makes it actionable** <br>